List of AC Transit routes: Local service

+In August 2025, AC Transit launched Realign, a major overhaul of the bus network that aims to provide more reliable service in the East Bay by simplifying routes and connecting new destinations.

-Rapid service
+Tempo service

 For an explanation of bus rapid transit, click here.

 Tempo is the branded bus rapid transit service operated by AC Transit.
-There is one additional Rapid route.

-These routes provide the following amenities and features:
+This route provides the following amenities and features: